 2. Warden Head

-This Ulladulla lighthouse is currently closed for renovations but still a great spot to soak up spectacular ocean views that stretch from Jervis Bay to Bawley Point.
+This Ulladulla lighthouse is a great spot to soak up spectacular ocean views that stretch from Jervis Bay to Bawley Point.
 Warden Head Lighthouse is a local favourite spot for whale watching during the May - November migration season.
 It's an excellent vantage point and there's ample opportunity to get some stunning photos here.